dipy/dipy/doc/devel/intro.rst

  Introduction
 ==============

-dipy_ is in development mode at the moment.
+dipy_ is always seeking for courageous scientists who want to take dMRI analysis forward.
 Please do join in the fun.

 The lead developer is Eleftherios Garyfallidis, with support from Ian Nimmo-Smith, Matthew Brett, Bago Amirbekian, Ariel Rokem, Stefan van der Walt and (your name here).
 See the main documentation for the full list of dipy developers and contributors.